Almost Universal Metrics: Universal and Topologies

-In \citep{gur9}, we showed that \eqref{backpp} solves the generic gravity field equations (\ref{eq:EoM_generic}); hence, it is \emph{almost universal}.
+In \citep{gur9}, we showed that \eqref{backpp} solves the generic gravity field equations (\ref{eq:EoM_generic}); hence, it is \emph{universal}.
 This property means that for the metric (\ref{backpp}), any rank-two symmetric tensor built from the metric, its curvature, and covariant derivatives is a linear combination of $\bar{g}_{\mu\nu}$ and $h_{\mu\nu}$.
-Therefore, we have the following theorem:
+Therefore, for any generic gravity theory, $H_{\mu\nu}$ in \eqref{eq:EoM_generic} representing all the higher derivative terms takes the form